MaxVRAM/homeFork/README.md

 - You can edit the links on the page by editing the file `site/script/script.js`.
 - Colours can be changed by editing `site/css/style.css`.
 - The search engine used can be changed in the `site/index.html` file.

+# Homepage Setup

+You can now use this site as your homepage on any machines on your local network by simply adding the address you tested above in your browser settings.

+If you want to remotely host this, you'll need to have a DNS pointing to your network and then set up a reverse proxy (like Nginx) to route the domain to the correct local IP and port.